0xmons/0xmons-blog/contents/doom-migration.md

 # Next Steps

-For the next few days, I'll be finishing up generation of the new 0xmons.
+For the next few days, I'll be finishing up the series 2 generation of the new 0xmons.
 I will also be monitoring the staking contract and UI in case any issues arise.
 If there are no other complications, I will be excited for everyone to unveil the new series of 0xmons this Friday.